 6.Miller 281000 Digital Elite Black Welding Helmet

 Miller has a high polarized lens that blocks all the harmful UV & Infrared radiations which keeps your eyes safe.
 It’s a professional level helmet and tied with three arc sensors, and it can withstand tons of welding hours.
 Miller can work stably with low amperage Tig welding, and the fancy thing is you can also attach magnifying glass for a closer look.

-Despite being a decent welding mask, sometimes it just doesn’t fit properly, and it’s pretty annoying to adjust the headgear when you take it up for a look over the weld.
-Besides all of this, You will receive a three years warranty, and as a bonus, you will get a welders kit, which includes bag and lenses.
+Despite being a decent welding gear, sometimes it just doesn’t fit properly, and it’s pretty annoying to adjust the headgear when you take it up for a look over the weld.
+Besides all of this, You will receive a three years warranty, and as a bonus, you will also get a welders kit, which includes a bag and lenses.

 7.Hobart 770890 Auto-Darkening Welding Helmet

 while considering its design, this helmet is lightweight and made of polyamide-nylon with a concept to fit on the head without discomforting the operator.
-The helmet is pretty balanced and doesn’t bother during welding, which is a plus point.
-Moreover, its another budget buy with features no lesser than a premium one plus you will also get lens kit and helmet bag with that.
+The helmet is pretty balanced and doesn’t bother during welding although it’s not rated for overhead welding.
+Moreover, it’s another budget buy with features no lesser than a premium one plus you will also get a lens kit and helmet bag with that.

 8.Jackson Safety Insight Welding Helmet

 Comes with a robust design and a solid filter assembly, Jackson is a welder’s best friend.
 With an astounding 1/10000th sec reactive time to arc, its four sensors are always up to watch for your eyes and protect them from debris and flashing.
 Owing to its solid frame, you might feel uncomfortable for a while, but gradually your head will get used to it.